- Phone number

 Types of therapy

-Behavioural, Brief therapy, Cognitive, Creative therapy, Emotion focused therapy, Humanistic, Integrative, Phenomenological, Psychodynamic, Psychosynthesis, Relational, Solution focused brief therapy
+Behavioural, Brief therapy, Cognitive, Creative therapy, Emotionally focused therapy, Humanistic, Integrative, Phenomenological, Psychodynamic, Psychosynthesis, Relational, Solution focused brief therapy

 Clients I work with